 Staff development programmes are available to statisticians working in universities, and it's possible to take short courses in computing software, presentation skills, management and teaching.

-Short courses can be useful and are run by organisations such as the:
+Short courses in specific areas of statistical work can be useful and are run by organisations such as the:

 Short courses are also available from various organisations in statistics and statistical software packages, e.g. SAS, SPSS, Stata and Minitab.